 When you think you know the answers to win the game, you may still lose if you can't get your piece into the room where you think the "murder" took place.
 So it follows that you need to get to that room in as few moves as possible.
 Be aware of the secret passages between the conservatory and the lounge as well as the secret passageway between the study and the kitchen.

 Also, some other aspects of the board may help you at different times during the game.
 There are only six squares between the conservatory room's entryway and Mrs. Peacock's starting position, for example.

 When you enter a room, try to make an accusation using two or three of the cards that you have in your hand.
 When you use all three cards in your accusation, you will throw everyone for a loop since none of the other players can disprove these suspicions.
 As you continue with the game, the next time you make an accusation, be sure to try something else entirely, drawing attention away from your first accusation.

 Clue isn't a game that lends itself well to teamwork.
 No matter how few clues you possess, they should remain a secret until the end of the game.
 Keep the information that you deduce to yourself.
 Sharing information will only up the odds that you'll lose the game.

 Play Clue With Your Family

 The Clue board game makes a great addition to any game collection and is a perfect choice for family game night.
-While Clue is recommended for ages 9 and up, it may be suitable for younger children if they play on teams with older kids or parents.
-In fact, The Huffington Post named Clue as the best game from childhood, so get in on the fun and give the game a try.
+The Huffington Post named Clue as the best game from childhood, so get in on the fun and give the game a try.